 But this is a false choice that is entirely of Microsoft’s own creation.
 There’s no good reason why the types of data Microsoft collects at each telemetry level couldn’t be adjusted so that even at the lowest level of telemetry collection, users could still benefit from Windows Update and secure their machines from vulnerabilities, without having to send back things like app usage data or unique IDs like an IMEI number.

 And if this wasn’t bad enough, Microsoft’s questionable upgrade tactics of bundling Windows 10 into various levels of security updates have also managed to lower users’ trust in the necessity of security updates.
 Sadly, this has led some people to forego security updates entirely, meaning that there are users whose machines are at risk of being attacked.

 There’s no doubt that Windows 10 has some great security improvements over previous versions of the operating system.
 But it’s a shame that Microsoft made users choose between having privacy and security.

 Microsoft should come clean with its user community.
 The company needs to acknowledge its missteps and offer real, meaningful opt-outs to the users who want them, preferably in a single unified screen.
 It also needs to be straightforward in separating security updates from operating system upgrades going forward, and not try to bypass user choice and privacy expectations.

-We urge Microsoft to listen to these concerns and incorporate this feedback into the next update of its operating system.
+I urge Microsoft to listen to these concerns and incorporate this feedback into the next update of its operating system.
 Otherwise, Microsoft may find that it has inadvertently discovered just how far it can push its users before they abandon a once-trusted company for a better, more privacy-protective solution.